CesiumGS/3d-tiles/Styling/README.md

 length(x : vec4) : vec4
 ```

-Computes the length of vector `x`, i.e. the square root of the sum of the squared components.
+Computes the length of vector `x`, i.e., the square root of the sum of the squared components.
 If `x` is a number, `length` returns `x`.

 ```json
 {